There are various properties and beans you can configure when utilizing Broadleaf’s Rules Engine.

 Out of the box, Broadleaf provides a handful of values in this map that serve as shortcuts to useful utility classes.

-object, which is effectively just a wrapper around the popular org.apache.commons.lang3.StringUtils
+For example, there is an entry for strings that exposes the StringExpressionVariable object, which is effectively just a wrapper around the popular org.apache.commons.lang3.StringUtils library.

-A rule can then reference this object like #strings.equals(name, 'Expected Name')
+A rule can then reference this object like #strings.equals(name, 'Expected Name').

-Variable name | Object value | Description |
+| Variable name | Object value | Description |

 |